 Brockport's semester program in Beijing is a unique program with a lot of flexibility for students.
 Students that choose to be will be immersed in Chinese language throughout their study.
 There are also opportunities to take courses taught in English in the fields of economics, business, politics, foreign policy, philosophy, history, art and literature, women's studies and more.
 Aside from the academic component of the program, students will have the opportunity to take part in social activities and travel to many regions of China.

 Beijing is China's second largest city and the political and cultural center of China.
 It is renowned for its lavish palaces, temples and huge stone walls.
 It is an ideal location for study abroad students to experience the culture and dynamic energy of China.
-Brockport's program in Beijing offers students the opportunity to study, participate in an internship, or do a combination of study and a part-time internship.
+Brockport's program in Beijing offers students the opportunity to study and participate in a part-time internship.

 Housing & Orientation